samt/http-post/README.md

 # http-post

-This utility extends the funcationlity of the 'http' library in stock node.js.
+This utility extends the functionality of the 'http' library in stock node.js.
 It returns a post request function in a very similar way to node's [http.get()](http://nodejs.org/api/http.html#http_http_get_options_callback).

 In the same style as `http.get()`, this function calls `req.end()` automatically